drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 ### Example overview
 While this is not perfect, for asynchronous requests this acceptable in most cases.
 For synchronous requests it still might be good enough, since only a small % of total requests will actually encounter a cold start.
-This will definitely still improve in the future, hopefully when AWS releases the JDK 10 runtime some improvements will be visible too.
+This will definitely improve in the future.
+Hopefully, when AWS releases the JDK 10 runtime it'll include some noticeable improvements already.

-When this is not acceptable for one of your low latency critical services I'd really suggest to take a look at node.js, especially combined with TypeScript, which should be reasonable fast to be picked up by your Java developers.
+When this is not acceptable for one of your low latency critical services I'd really suggest to take a look at node.js, especially combined with TypeScript, which should be reasonably fast to be picked up by your Java developers.
 One of the benefits of Lambda's is that the code base for one function should never be too big, so you can easily experiment and try to use another framework or language for a small part of your overall architecture.